k-a-r-g/Ghz-Warrior/README.md

 # Ghz-Warrior
-Continued Development of the Digital Warrior by Thomash Ghz
+Further Development of the Digital Warrior by Thomash Ghz